 The shape of the stone was out of the ordinary: flat on one side and rose to a peak on the other, somewhat like a loaf of rye bread.
 It is believed that this is what inspired the diamond to be named ‘Excelsior’, meaning higher.

 Discovered on 14th February 1972, the Star of Sierra Leone is the third largest rough diamond discovered, and the largest alluvial gen diamond ever found.
 Harry Winston purchased the rough diamond in October 1972, but it was not cut until August 1973.
 The diamond was originally cut into a 143.02ct Emerald cut, but upon close examination it revealed inclusions.
 The diamond was recut into seven smaller stones, the largest of which weighs 32.52ct.

 Weight: 545.67ct polished

 The Golden Jubilee is the largest faceted diamond in the world, weighing 545.67 carats.
-Gabi Tolkowsky, who also designed the 273.85 carat Centenary Diamond, designed the stone.
+Gabi Tolkowsky, who also designed the 273.85 carat Centenary Diamonds, designed the stone.
 The Golden Jubilee was purchased from De Beers by a syndicate of Thai business men, and presented to the King of Thailand in 1997 for his Golden Jubilee, the 50th anniversary of his coronation.

 Weight: 407,48ct rough